mth/yeti/doc/reference.rst

 the result is a constant function.

 The ``-`` prefix operator is arithmetic negatiation.
-Its type is *number* → *number*, so the negated expression must be number, and the resulting value is also number.
+Its type is *number* → *number*, so the negated expression must be a number, and the resulting value is also number.
 Since ``-`` can be also used as binary operator, the prefix operator cannot be used directly as function, but the function value is bound in standard library module ``yeti.lang.std``